 PARTICIPATING IN YOUR HEALTH CARE

 This includes the right to receive the current and complete information you need in order to accept or refuse a recommended treatment.
 Emergencies or other circumstances occasionally may limit your participation in a treatment decision.
 However, in general, you will not receive any medical treatment before you or your legal representative gives informed consent.
 You have the right to choose the health services you wish to receive, as long as Harvard University Health Services is able to accommodate your choice.
 Female rape victims of childbearing age have the right to be promptly offered emergency contraception and to be provided with emergency contraception upon request.
-All patients have the right to be informed about and refuse to participate in research proposed by your health care provider and to refuse any care or examination when the primary purpose is educational or informational, rather than therapeutic.
+All patients have the right to be informed about and refuse to participate in research proposed by their health care provider and to refuse any care or examination when the primary purpose is educational or informational, rather than therapeutic.

 EXPRESSING YOUR WISHES CONCERNING FUTURE CARE

-You have the right to choose a person to make medical decisions for you, if you are unable to do so, and to express your choices about your future care.
+You have the right to choose a person to make medical decisions for you if you are unable to do so and to express your choices about your future care.
 These choices may be expressed in advance directive documents such as a power of attorney for health care decisions, health care proxy, or living will.
 You should inform your family and your provider of your wishes and give them any documents that describe your wishes concerning future care.

 RECEIVING THE MEDICAL INFORMATION YOU NEED TO PARTICIPATE IN YOUR HEALTH CARE